Ambrosys/os-matcher/docs/content/Details/Filters/JsonRouteStatisticWriter.rst

 --------------------------------

 - **candidate**: JSON object representing the used candidate with the following elements:
-   - **index**: index in the list of candidates of the corresponding SemplingPoint
+   - **index**: index in the list of candidates of the corresponding sampling point
-   - **considered-forwards**: [boolean], to determine in which direction the candidate is considered on the street map/graph edge
+   - **considered-forwards**: [boolean], determines whether the candidate was, for this route, assumed to be orientated equally to the street map edge.
-   - **distance**: [m], distance of the candidate to its SamplingPoint
+   - **distance**: [m], distance of the candidate to its sampling point

 - Example of the JSON output stream: